 5. Wait for the check to clear

-If you deposit a stimulus check – or any check – online, you may want to use the money right away.
-But, you’ll need to wait for the check to clear in your bank account first.
+After you deposit a check online, you may want to use the money right away.
+But, you’ll need to wait for the check to clear in your bank account first before accessing the funds.

 In the meantime, don’t throw the check away.
 Why?
 Because there may be a hiccup with your mobile check deposit.
 If you don’t see the deposit in your account within a week, you may need to call your financial institution to find out what’s happening.
 You may also need to try making the deposit again.